Updated February 2024, by Kristina Johansen

-In this guide to diet for dogs with cancer, our primary focus will be on food.
-However, we will also delve into various relevant topics such as:
+In this guide on diet for dogs with cancer, we will primarily focus on food, but I will also delve into various relevant topics such as:

 - Weight loss